 Connect the sensor to the instrument.
-If it has a temperature function, check for the approximate air temperature.
+Check for the approximate air temperature.
 If it has a paddlewheel, spin it and check for a speed reading.
 If there is no reading(s) or it is inaccurate, check the connections and try again.
 If there is still a problem, return the product to the place of purchase.